Last Rites

 Reconciliation is private, family

-present afterwards for the
+to be present afterwards for the

-anointing and reception of Holy
+anointing, reception of Holy

-Communion.
+Pardon.
 A little table or other

 space can be prepared beforehand

-with a tablecloth and candles
+with a tablecloth and candles and

-and other sacramentals like a
+other sacramentals like a crucifix

-crucifix and statue to make a place
+and statue to make a place for the

-for the Eucharist when the priest
+Eucharist when the priest arrives.

 Beyond that, St. Edwin Parish